 Eight Associate Monitors will oversee the ten topic areas set out in the consent decree: (1) community policing; (2) impartial policing; (3) crisis intervention; (4) use of force; (5) recruitment, hiring, and promotion; (6) training; (7) supervision; (8) officer wellness and support; (9) accountability and transparency; and (10) data collection, analysis, and management.

-Our Associate Monitors include: Dr. Theron Bowman (Training and Recruitment, Hiring, and Promotion), Harold Medlock (Transparency and Accountability), Paul Evans (Use of Force), Will Johnson (Supervisions and Officer Wellness and Support), Steve Rickman (Community Policing), Dennis Rosenbaum (Impartial Policing), Julie Solomon (Crisis Intervention), and Scott Decker (Data Collection, Analysis and Management).
+Our Associate Monitors include: Dr. Theron Bowman (Training and Recruitment, Hiring, and Promotion), Harold Medlock (Transparency and Accountability), Paul Evans (Use of Force), Steve Rickman (Community Policing), Dennis Rosenbaum (Impartial Policing), Julie Solomon (Crisis Intervention), Kathleen O’Toole (Supervision and Officer Wellness and Support), and Scott Decker (Data Collection, Analysis and Management).
 Learn more about our Associate Monitors.

 Community Engagement Team